Continuous Integration (CI) Testing#

 If any CI tasks fail, then the pull-request is unlikely to be merged to the Iris target branch by a core developer.

-A bot which checks that the GitHub author of the pull-request has signed the SciTools Contributor’s License Agreement (CLA).
-For more information on this please see https://scitools.org.uk/organisation.html#governance.
+A bot which checks that the GitHub authors of the pull-request have signed the SciTools Contributor’s License Agreement (CLA).

 pre-commit CI#